MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 The Azure Information Protection client is best suited to work with its Azure services; Azure Information Protection and its data protection service, Azure Rights Management.
 However, with some limitations, the Azure Information Protection client also works with the on-premises version of Rights Management, AD RMS.
 For a comprehensive comparison of features that are supported by Azure Information Protection and AD RMS, see [Comparing Azure Information Protection and AD RMS](../understand-explore/compare-azure-rms-ad-rms.md).

 If you have AD RMS and want to migrate to Azure Information Protection, see [Migrating from AD RMS to Azure Information Protection](../plan-design/migrate-from-ad-rms-to-azure-rms.md).

-**Have a question that's not answered by this documentation?** Visit our [Azure Information Protection Yammer site](https://www.yammer.com/AskIPTeam).

 ## Should you deploy the Azure Information Protection client?